Installer Directory

 • The cost of electricity

-It's worth mentioning at this point that although heat pumps are deisgned to create an ambient temperature, a heat pump will be able to heat your property up to 18-20 degrees celsius throughout the year, providing it is installed correctly and the property is insulated to a sufficient level.
-A qualified heating engineer will need to visit your property and perform a heat/loss survey to ascertain its suitibility.
+It's worth mentioning at this point that although heat pumps are designed to create an ambient temperature, a heat pump will be able to heat your property up to 18-20 degrees Celsius throughout the year, providing it is installed correctly and the property is insulated to a sufficient level.
+A qualified heating engineer will need to visit your property and perform a heat/loss survey to ascertain its suitability.
 You can search our directory of approved installers by clicking on this link

-anywa, let’s consider the two most common heat pump variants, air-source and ground source.
+anyway, let’s consider the two most common heat pump variants, air-source, and ground source.

 In the UK, air-sourced heat pump systems are the most common type of installation, and the number is on the rise.
-Because they don’t need same the prep, space, or permissions as ground-based systems the prices are better.
-As a VERY rough guide, you can expect to pay somewhere between £8,000, to £15,000, before grants, depending on how complex the installation is.
-This variable equates to stuff like access, scaffolding, the size of your property, whether you’re using existing pipe work, changes to the existing central heating system and even how hi-tech your fans and pumps are.
+Because they don’t need the same preparation, space, or permissions as ground-based systems the prices are better.
+As a VERY rough guide, you can expect to pay somewhere between £8,000, to £16,000, before grants, depending on how complex the installation is.
+This variable equates to stuff like access, scaffolding, the size of your property, whether you’re using existing pipework, changes to the existing central heating system and even how hi-tech your fans and pumps are.
 You may even need to install a full new central heating system if for example, your property is heated by electric storage heaters.

 While there aren’t ‘high street’ brands in the heat pump world, there are various options for pumps.
-It all depends on how quiet, inobtrusive, or efficient you want the guts of the system to be.
-Obviously, high efficiency, near silent pumps will set you back more than anything off the shelf.
+It all depends on how quiet, unobtrusive, or efficient you want the guts of the system to be.
+Obviously, high-efficiency, near silent pumps will set you back more than anything off the shelf.
 Other factors like the size of your property will also matter.
-More rooms mean more pipe work, radiators, plus more powerful pumps, compressors and the like and more stuff means more cash.
+More rooms mean more pipework, and radiators, plus more powerful pumps, compressors and the like and more stuff means more cash.

 You will also need to consider your domestic hot water supply.
 Is your current cylinder or tank compatible with the heat pump or does it need to be changed out?
-Heat pumps can't provide domestic hot water quickly in some instances, considering a immersion boiler for DHW may be the best option.
+Heat pumps can't always provide domestic hot water exactly when you need it so considering an immersion boiler for domestic hot water (DHW) may be the best option.

-Air source heat pump for the average three or four bedroom house.
+Air source heat pumps for the average three or four-bedroom house.

 • Low estimate £7000-9000